top of page

 Richard

-Richard had a severe reaction to mirtazapine and zopiclone
+Richard had a severe reaction to mirtazapine leading to suicidal thoughts and akathisia.

 bottom of page